 Bringing your family together through stepparent adoption is a wonderful way to create permanent family bonds.
-Talking with all the members of your family and completing the steps in this tip sheet can help you achieve your goal of deciding to become the legal parent of your step child.
+Discussing the matter with all family members and following the steps outlined in this tip sheet can help you achieve your goal of becoming the legal parent of your stepchild.

-Please contact us at 1-800-762-8063 or info@wifamilyconnectionscenter.org for more information.
+Please get in touch with us at 1-800-762-8063 or

+info@wifamilyconnectionscenter.org for more information.